dhananjayaDev/fake-news-classification/README.md

 ![Banner](https://github.com/dhananjayaDev/fake-news-classification/blob/master/fake%20news%20banner.png)

 A modular, graph-based NLP app built with PyTorch and Streamlit to detect fake news headlines.
-Designed to be recruiter-ready, with clean structure, intuitive UI, and accessible code.
+Designed to be with clean structure, intuitive UI, and accessible code.

 ---